Dorset culture: Technology

-Interaction with the Inuit
+Interaction with Inuit

 There appears to be no genetic connection between the Dorset and the Thule who replaced them.
 Archaeological and legendary evidence is often thought to support some cultural contact, but this has been questioned.
 The Dorset people, for instance, engaged in seal-hole hunting, a method which requires several steps and includes the use of dogs.
 The Thule apparently did not use this technique in the time they had previously spent in Alaska.
 Settlement pattern data has been used to claim that the Dorset also extensively used a breathing-hole sealing technique and perhaps they would have taught this to the Inuit.
-But this has been questioned on the grounds that there is no evidence that the Dorset had dogs.
+But this has been questioned on the grounds that there no evidence has been identified that the Dorset had dogs.

-Some elders describe peace with an ancient group of people, while others describe conflict.
+Some Inuit elders describe peace with an ancient group of people, while others describe conflict.

 Sadlermiut

 Scholars had thought that the Sadlermiut, a people living in near isolation mainly on and around Coats Island, Walrus Island, and Southampton Island in Hudson Bay up until 1902–03, might have been the last remnants of the Dorset culture, as they had a culture and dialect distinct from the mainland Inuit.
 Encounters with Europeans and exposure to infectious disease caused the deaths of the last members of the Sadlermiut.

 A 2002 paper suggested that the mitochondrial DNA (mtDNA) of Sadlermiut people was related to that of both the Dorset and Thule peoples, perhaps suggesting local admixture.

-However a subsequent 2012 genetic analysis showed no genetic link between the Sadlermiut and the Dorset.
+A subsequent 2012 genetic analysis, however, showed no genetic link between the Sadlermiut and the Dorset.